JackSzwergold/Writing/memories/Caring for a Sparrow.md

 There was nothing negative about these shrugs and nothing dismissive.
 It was all very pragmatic; my parents spotted a small sparrow in trouble, helped it get it’s act back in gear and now it flew away with the other sparrows it presumably knew.

+And with that, my dad finished making whatever food he was making, put it on a plate and headed back to the living room to watch some more TV.
+I grabbed something myself and headed back to my room and called it a night.

 ***

 *Caring for a Sparrow (c) Copyright by Jack Szwergold; written on June 23, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*